 The Hanging Church lies in Cairo – the Egyptian Capital – in The Coptic Cairo area.
 The Church was originally named The Church of Mother of God Saint Mary.
 But it is commonly known as The Hanging Church because it was built over two towers of Babylon Fortress.
 Babylon fortress is an ancient Roman Fortress built in the second century.
 The Hanging Church is the most famous and visited church in Cairo and one of the oldest churches in Egypt.

-According to the Coptic Tradition, The Church was built over the site where the Holy Family took shelter, during their 3 years they spent in Egypt fleeing Herod.
+The Church is very close to the Church of St. Sergius and Bacchus (see number 13 below) where the Holy Family took shelter, during their 3 years they spent in Egypt fleeing Herod.
 The original church on the same site was built in the third century.
 But, the current church was built around 690.

 The Hanging Church was built in Basilica architecture.
 Its wooden roof has the shape of Noah’s ark.
 Also, the wooden screen is decorated with geometric patterns and crosses made from ebony and ivory.